 -What are their pain points?

--What type of media do they consume (social media, TV, radio, newspapers, etc.)?
+-Do they consume any type of media (social media, TV, radio, newspapers, etc.)?

 -What are their buying habits (time of year, where they shop, how much money they spend)?